-Whether this is your first visit to a Rosen hotel or we have had the privilege of hosting you in the past, we sincerely thank you for selecting us as your home away from home.
+WHETHER THIS IS your first visit to Rosen Hotels & Resorts or if we have had the privilege of hosting you in the past, we sincerely thank you for selecting us as your home away from home.
 We realize that there are many choices in Orlando and are very appreciative that you have chosen one of our hotels.
-Our primary goal at Rosen Hotels is, of course, to provide our guests with the very best in service and accommodations.
+Our primary goal at Rosen Hotels & Resorts is, of course, to provide our guests with the very best in service and accommodations.
 It is with this in mind that we wish to share with you some additional information about our company through our new annual magazine, Rosen Reveal.
-In this very first issue, you will learn more about our uniquely themed restaurants and discover many wonderful local amenities, including our arts and entertainment venues, which are considered to be world class.
+In this issue, you will learn more about our uniquely themed restaurants and discover many wonderful local amenities, including our world-class arts and entertainment venues.
 You will also discover that our company takes great pride in the relationships we have with our associates, many of whom have been with us for 20 years or more.
-Our core beliefs are that it is important to embrace our community and to respect our environment.
-We will also take you on "Expedition Everglades."
-This is not an attraction but an ecological mission that was launched several years ago from our backyard at Rosen Shingle Creek.
-You will soon understand how these efforts, combined with other conservation initiatives, have come together to greatly reduce our impact on the environment.
-We will share with you the importance we place on the health of our associates and their dependents.
-Our new Rosen Medical Center, A Place for Healing and Wellness, is where our associates receive the highest quality health-care, provided by our own physicians and staff.
-We offer a variety of free wellness and fitness programs that enable our associates to enjoy long and healthy lives.
-For the past 15 years, we have been intimately involved in providing assistance to Haiti.
-We are currently engaged in a very exciting initiative building agricultural villages for our Haitian brothers and sisters, where they will be able to live, work and become self-sufficient.
+Our core beliefs are that it is important to embrace our community and to respect the environment.
+We also take you on "Expedition Everglades."
+This is not an attraction, but an ecological mission that was launched several years ago from our backyard at Rosen Shingle Creek.
+This article highlights how these efforts, combined with other conservation initiatives, have come together to greatly reduce our impact on the environment.
+We will also share with you the importance we place on the health of our associates and their family members.
+Our new Rosen Medical Center, A Place for Healing and Wellness, is where our associates receive the highest quality healthcare, provided by our very own physicians and staff.
+In addition, we offer a variety of free wellness and fitness programs that enable our associates to enjoy long and healthy lives.

+Our core beliefs are that it is important to embrace our community and to respect the environment.
+For the past 15 years, we at Rosen Hotels & Resorts have been intimately involved in providing assistance to Haiti.
+We are currently engaged in a very exciting initiative building agricultural villages for our Haitian brothers and sisters, where they will be able to live, work and support their families.
 Finally, I hope you enjoy reading my personal story.
-Growing up on the Lower East Side of New York City, I learned from my immigrant grandparents that hard work, perseverance, respect for others and a philosophy of remaining free of debt must be the foundation upon which you live your life.
-You will see mentions throughout the magazine about the Tangelo Park Program, a scholarship program I created 19 years ago and about which I am most passionate.
-Our core beliefs are that it is important to embrace our community and to respect our environment.
+Growing up on the Lower East Side of New York City, I learned from my immigrant grandparents that hard work, perseverance, respect for others and a philosophy of remaining free of debt must be the foundation upon which we live our lives.
+In addition, you will see mentions throughout the magazine about the Tangelo Park Program, an educational scholarship initiative created 20 years ago, which I am most passionate about.
+This program provides a free preschool education for every two-, three- and four-year-old in the Tangelo Park neighborhood, and a full scholarship to include tuition, room, board, travel and books for every Tangelo Park high school graduate who is accepted to a Florida public college, community college or vocational school.
 We are a relatively small, independent hotel company that prides itself on being responsive to the ever-changing needs of our guests.
 With this in mind, we would like to get to know you a little better.
 Would you please send an email with any feedback, suggestions or comments to hrosen@rosenhotels.com?
 Rest assured that we are good listeners and very much value your comments.
 Thank you again for selecting Rosen Hotels & Resorts.
-Sincerely, Harris Rosen, President & COO Rosen Hotels & Resorts
+Sincerely, 1/ 2005 Harris Rosen, President & COO Rosen Hotels & Resorts Calm the mind.
+Nourish the body.
+Revive the soul.